Picture Machine Learning Tool, made with Flutter

 We need an app tool that allows us to upload an annotated image to the system at any time for continuous training.

-On the other hand, we have also started working with Flutter and we wanted to make a simple open source development with this technology for the development of native apps on Android and iOS.
+In addition, we have also started working with Flutter and we wanted to make a simple open source development with this technology for the development of native apps on Android and iOS.

 Putting together both needs, we have decided to invest a few hours and create PIC ML Tool.